cesar2389/Data-Source-API-Analyst-Test/README.md

 Auth: Includes a GET endpoint where I test the connection to my personal GITHUB account.

-Request: This folder includes five different GET requests to test my personal repository on Github including:
+Request: This folder includes five different GET requests to test my personal repository on Github

 Getrepos: Testing connection to my personal Github account.